SovnSkyrim/AmongSovngardesStars/README.md

 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
 - Xanza specifically for constantly helping me and answering my questions whenever he can.
 - Lively for guiding me through early steps of compiling and understanding how WJ works.
+- Althro for being such a ressourceful person and helping for the Discord a lot.

 ## Contact